patrikvarga/date-difference/README.md

 To build the project and create JAR artifact, run `mvn clean install`.
 The successfully passing tests will verify behaviors in different scenarios.

-To run the console application using stdin and stdout, run `mvn run`.
+To run the console application using stdin and stdout, run `mvn exec:java`.

 # Constraints and assumptions